 The Foreign Intelligence Service (SVR) is Russia's primary civilian foreign intelligence service.
 It is responsible for the collection of foreign intelligence using human, signals, electronic, and cyber methods.
 Most observers acknowledge the SVR operates with a strong emphasis on maintaining secrecy and avoiding detection.
-Most cyber operations reportedly linked to the SVR have focused on collecting intelligence as opposed to causing damage through cyberattacks.
+Most cyber operations reportedly linked to the SVR have focused on collecting intelligence.
 The SVR also is known to have high levels of technical expertise, often seeking to gain and retain access inside compromised networks.
-The SVR is sometimes referred to as APT 29, Cozy Bear, and the Dukes.
+Cyber analysts have referred to SVR hackers as APT 29, Cozy Bear, and the Dukes.

 Analysts and observers have recognized the SVR as highly capable and professional.
 In contrast to GRU cyber units, the SVR appears focused on collecting intelligence and remaining undetected once it gains access to targeted networks.
 The U.S. government identified the SVR as one of two Russian cyber units responsible for hacking into political campaigns during the 2016 U.S. presidential election.
 Despite the focus on operating clandestinely, in 2018, a Dutch newspaper reported that Dutch intelligence compromised the SVR's infrastructure and provided crucial information to the U.S. government.
-Private cybersecurity firms noted that in the following years, the SVR decreased its activity.
-The SVR's activity reportedly has increased since, and the unit has been linked to numerous cyberespionage operations.
-Most recently, reports link the SVR to cyberespionage on COVID-19 vaccine research and the tools of cybersecurity firmFireEye.
-Reports also link the SVR to the SolarWinds attack that reportedly compromised many U.S. government agencies.
+Private cybersecurity firms noted that the SVR subsequently decreased its activity.
+More recently, however, SVR activity reportedly has increased, and the unit has been linked to numerous cyberespionage operations.
+For example, in April 2021, the U.S. government identified APT 29 as responsible for the SolarWinds attack that exploited supply chain vulnerabilities to infiltrate U.S. government and private sector networks.
+In a cybersecurity advisory alert, U.S. government noted APT 29 will "continue to seek intelligence from U.S. and foreign entities through cyber exploitation, using a range of initial exploitation techniques that vary in sophistication, coupled with stealthy intrusion tradecraft within compromised networks."